therabidbanana/eventbrite/README.markdown

 Known Bugs
 ----------

-1. This library doesn't allow timezones outside the US, and will cause an error if you try it.
-I'd need to integrate a timezone library to negotiate EventBrite's inconsistent date formats, and I'm just way to lazy to currently do that.
-Send me an email if it's a problem for you and I'll probably be motivated enough to spend the hour or two making it work.
-2. This library has no specs.
+1. This library has no specs.
 I tested everything in IRB. :(

 A Note About App Keys
 ---------------------